yuensiangang/yuensiangang.github.io/tools.md

 <br>
 ![](/images/option-generation.png)

 This task has demonstrated, for the first time, that dopamine (a key neurotransmitter in the brain) plays a causal modulatory role in the process of option generation.
-We also found that the ability to generate options is associated with motivation levels (Ang et al. 2018, <i>Current Biology</i>.
-In a recent study, we found that option generation was affected in clinical depression and dopaminergic activity in the putamen of MDD patients may play a key role in the self-generation of options.
+We also found that the ability to generate options is associated with motivation levels (Ang et al. 2018, <i>Current Biology</i>).

+In another study, we found that option generation was affected in clinical depression and dopaminergic activity in the putamen of MDD patients may play a key role in the self-generation of options.
 Modafinil, a putative cognitive enhancer, was also found to influence option generation in healthy people by reducing the creativity of options produced (Ang et al., in press, <i>Brain</i>).

 If you are interested in using the option generation task for your own research, feel free to contact me at angys@ihpc.a-star.edu.sg